Steven Bayley

 Steven Patrick Bayley (born 9 June 1971) is a Paralympic medalist from New Zealand who competed in alpine skiing.
 He competed in the 1998 Winter Paralympics where he won a bronze medal in Giant Slalom.
 He also competed in the 2002 Winter Paralympics in Salt Lake City where he won a bronze medal in the Downhill and Super G and a gold medal in the Giant Slalom.
-Steven (Or Steve as he is called) grew up on the family farm near birdlings flat and as a child was interested in many activities, such as kayaking, cycling, biking, fishing and of course skiing.
-Unfortunately around the age of 25, Bayley was in a car crash that resulted in the need for leg amputation.
-He was told that they could find no way for them to put his original leg back on, so he now wears prosthetic legs.